 At first glance Toowoomba looks like a sleepy little town, but nothing could be further from the truth.

 Shopping, sightseeing and great places to dine will keep you happy during your visit to this artsy little town.
 Enjoy the street art, sculptures and galleries in the laneways and parks.
 Stop in at some of the cafe’s and restaurants throughout Toowoomba to enjoy the fresh produce from the region.

 Don’t miss the great pubs and winebars tucked away throughout the city for some of the fun venues in the city.
 Check our post – Things to do in Toowoomba for more things to do in Toowoomba.

 Pin this to your bucket list today

 In September each year, Toowoomba comes alive with the Carnival of Flowers.
-The city plants up their gardens to flower in September showcasing the incoming spring festival.
+Everyone plants up their gardens ready to flower in September to showcase the incoming spring festival.